DBL Oxaliplatin

 heart problems

-severe liver or kidney disease
+liver or kidney disease

-any other medical condition that they are not aware of.
+any other medical condition that they are not aware of

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

-How DBL Oxaliplatin Concentrate is given
+How DBL Oxaliplatin is given

 You may be given other drugs to help oxaliplatin work.
 These drugs are: